We will run version `v1.0.0` of the reusable action called `a_reusable_action`.

 opensafely organisation that encapsulates the problem.

-As a minimum, the study should extract and operate on a cohort:
+As a minimum, the study should extract and operate on a dataset:

-indeed, the code that operates on the cohort is the reusable action.
+indeed, the code that operates on the dataset is the reusable action.

 At this point, you should open an issue.
 Below, we describe how to convert the study into a reusable action.